-Get information about the advantages and disadvantages of different types of surgery for early breast cancer.
-This can help you to decide between them.
+There are advantages and disadvantages of different types of surgery for early breast cancer.

 Why you might have a choice